 The main difference between a Parking Charge Notice and a Penalty Charge Notice (PCN) is that one is a fine that’s enforceable under UK law, and another is an invoice issued by a private company.

 You don’t automatically have to pay a Euro Car Parks parking charge notice.

-If you believe that the ticket was fair, you could pay it and you might be offered a lower price to do so in a certain time frame (usually within the first 14 days).
-You could also get an emergency loan to cover up the costs.
+If you believe that the ticket was fair, you could pay it, and you might be offered a lower price to do so in a certain time frame (usually within the first 14 days).
+You could also get an emergency loan to cover the costs.

 You could also ignore it and do nothing.
 If this happens, Euro Car Parks will likely chase you for the money– the company can easily find the registered owner of the vehicle and get your personal details through the Driver and Vehicle Licensing Agency (DVLA).